zjin-lcf/HeCBench/README.md

 # oneAPI Direct Programming
-This repository contains a collection of data-parallel programs for evaluating oneAPI direct programming.
-Each program is written with CUDA, HIP, SYCL, and OpenMP-4.5 target offloading.
+This repository contains a collection of data-parallel programs written with CUDA, HIP, SYCL, and OpenMP-4.5 target offloading.
 Intel<sup>®</sup> DPC++ Compatibility Tool (DPCT) can convert a CUDA program to a SYCL program in which memory management migration is implemented using the explicit and restricted Unified Shared Memory extension (DPCT usm) or the DPCT header files (DPCT header).

 # Experimental Results
 Early results are shown [here](results/README.md)